KlimentPaskalev27/Escargotit/readme.md

 - python manage.py runserver 127.0.0.1:8080
 Now if there are no errors open https://127.0.0.1:8080  in your browser and you should see EscargotIT running.
 Yay!

+### Testing
+The application has 37 unit tests prepared using Faker and Factory Boy packages, to create a dummy database and test each field for each model class.
+To run the test, in terminal, navigate inside the outer escargotit repository and run:
+- python manage.py test